bitpoke/mysql-operator/docs/integrate-operator.md

 After cluster creation, you can update the provided secret with a new field named `DB_CONNECT_URL` that contains a [DSN](https://en.wikipedia.org/wiki/Data_source_name) to connect to the writable cluster endpoint.
-You can check the `_helper.tpl` file for more insights.
+You can check the `_helpers.tpl` file for more insights.

 The MySQL operator provides 3 services to access the nodes: